Step 4. Choose Restore Mode

 At the Restore Mode step of the wizard, choose whether you want to restore the selected RDS resources to the original or to a custom location.
 If you select the Restore to new location, or with different settings option, specify the target AWS Region where the restored DB instances and Aurora DB clusters will operate.

-• When restoring Aurora global databases, Veeam Backup for AWS restores only primary Aurora DB clusters in the primary AWS Regions; secondary clusters must be created manually in the AWS Management Console after the restore operation completes.
+- When restoring Aurora DB clusters that are part of an Amazon Aurora global database, Veeam Backup for AWS restores only the primary clusters in the primary AWS Region.
+Secondary clusters must be created manually in the AWS Management Console after the restore operation completes.

-For more information on Amazon Aurora global databases, see AWS Documentation.
+For more information on Amazon Aurora Global Database feature, see AWS Documentation.

-• While restoring to a new location, Veeam Backup for AWS creates only primary DB instances in the restored clusters.
-Aurora Replicas for Aurora DB clusters with single-master replication must be added manually in the AWS Management Console after the restore operation completes.
+- When restoring Aurora DB clusters to a new location, Veeam Backup for AWS creates only primary DB instances in the restored clusters.
+Additional writer DB instances (for Aurora multi-master clusters) or Aurora Replicas (for Aurora DB clusters with single-master replication) must be added manually in the AWS Management Console after the restore operation completes.

 To learn how to add DB instances to Amazon Aurora DB clusters, see AWS Documentation.